 Located at 8th Avenue and 1st St. SW

-This one is my favorite.
+This one is my favorite in downtown Calgary.
 You don’t have to be an art historian to recognize the obvious contrasts between this piece and it’s surrounding.
 It’s the head of a young girl, shaped by a white metal frame.
 The piece is set in the middle of the business district downtown.
 It’s color, transparency, and innocence appears to be a statement on the contrasting values of society.
 She reminds us that people, youth, are watching.
 We must protect and care for them in all that we do which, in turn, keeps our own values strong.

 At least that’s what I think.